PUJITHA12-S/Car_Price_Prediction_Using_LinearRegression_Algorithm/README.md

 3. Data Cleaning & Preprocessing
    * Check null values
    * Converted categorical variables using label mapping and one- hot encoding
-   * Removed irrelevant columns like Car_Name
+   * Removed irrelevant columns like Car_Name.
 4. Feature Scaling
-   * Applied StandardScaler to normaize features
+   * Applied StandardScaler to normaize features.
 5. Model Building
    * Used LinearRegression from sklearn
    * Trained the model with an 80/20 train-test split
-   * Saved the model and scaler using Joblib 6.Prediction
+   * Saved the model and scaler using Joblib.

+ 6.Prediction
    * Collected user input from the terminal
    * Transformed input using the saved scaler
    * Predicted car price using the trained model

-# 📌 Learnings
+# 📌 Learnings:
 * Performed full-cycle regression modeling from scratch.
 * Learned how to encode categorical data and scale features.
 * Practice basic EDA with visualization.